 There are three network configuration options: DHCP, Static IP, and None.
-If there is not an ethernet card in the system, choose None.
+If there is not an Ethernet card in the system, choose None.

 Networking is only required if you choose a networking-type installation method (NFS or FTP).
 If you are unsure which to choose, choose None.
-Networking can always be configured after installation with Network Configurator (redhat-config-network).
+Networking can always be configured after installation with the Red Hat Network Configurator using the command (redhatconfig-network.